seanreed1111/sql-recipes/recipes.md

 # Grouping Data by Multiple Fields
 ## Problem
 ## You need to report data grouped by multiple values simultaneously.
-For example, an HR department may need to report on MINimum, average, and MAXimum SALARY by DEPARTMENT_ID and JOB_ID.
+For example, an HR department may need to report on minimum, average, and maximum SALARY by DEPARTMENT_ID and JOB_ID.

 ## Solution
 ## GROUP BY capabilities extend to an arbitrary number of columns and expressions, so we can extend the previous recipe to encompass our new grouping requirements.
 We know what we want aggregated: the SALARY value aggregated three different ways.
 That leaves the DEPARTMENT_ID and JOB_ID to be grouped.
 We also want our results ordered so we can see different JOB_ID values in the same department in context, FROM highest SALARY to lowest.
 The next SQL statement achieves this by adding the necessary criteria to the GROUP BY and ORDER BY clauses.